romanecst/integrations-challenge/processors/README.md

 # Payment Methods

-For this exercise you'll be implementing a Processor connection using Stripe's Node.js SDK.
+For this exercise you'll be implementing a Processor connection using Stripe's API

+**Note:** you are required to **not** use Stripe's node SDK.

 ## Set up